alexn11/stable-diffusion-image-archive-lob/notes.md

 ## done

+- new system packs nicely into 928640 bits which is both a multiple of 6 and 8 so no padding necessary (and num inference steps become fixed again)
+- 1. float packer
+  2. compute new key size and adapt num inference steps padding and byte padding etc.
+- i think the issue is that latents should also be 14 bits but w a different bias in the expon!
 - implement pack_data_into_key in key_to_emebddings
 - latents shape is rather small might be worth using this as a key; add it to the key mayeb?